Myanmar's ousted leader Suu Kyi moved from prison to house arrest due to heat, military says

 BANGKOK (AP) — Myanmar's jailed former leader Aung San Suu Kyi has been moved from prison to house arrest as a health measure due to a heat wave, the military government said as it freed more than 3,000 prisoners under an amnesty to mark this week's traditional New Year holiday.

+Those released included several political prisoners, including a member of the Kachin minority who is one of the country's most prominent Christian church leaders.

 Suu Kyi, 78, and Win Myint, the 72-year-old former president of her ousted government, were among the elderly and infirm prisoners moved to house arrest because of the severe heat, military spokesperson Maj.
-Gen. General Zaw Min Tun told foreign media representatives late Tuesday.
-The move has not yet been publicly announced in Myanmar.
+Gen. Zaw Min Tun told foreign media representatives late Tuesday.
+The move had not yet been publicly announced in Myanmar as of Wednesday afternoon.

 According to the Assistance Association for Political Prisoners, an independent group that monitors casualties and arrests, more than 20,351 people arrested on political charges since the 2021 army takeover are still in detention, most of whom have not received criminal convictions.